My name is Sonya Moorhead.

 I believe in properly acknowledging and valuing people’s skills and time.

 I feel a responsibility to look after the teams I work with and the audiences I gather.
-(Rule #1 - If you gather people, you have to feed them.)
+(Rule #1 - If you bring people together, you have to feed them.)